 The good news is it doesn’t mean you have to survive on rice cakes and boiled chicken, either — you really can eat a variety of satiating and nutrient-rich foods.
 Here’s a sample menu that illustrates how delicious and satisfying 1,200 calories can be.
 (Scroll to the bottom for how to make lunch and dinner.)

-Mediterranean chicken salad: 2 cups spinach, 1/3 cup chickpeas, 1/2 cup chopped cucumber, 1/4 cup chopped tomatoes, 3 oz. chicken breast, 1 tbsp. feta cheese, 1 tsp. balsamic vinegar, 1 teaspoon olive oil.
+MEDITERRANEAN CHICKEN SALAD: Combine 2 cups spinach, 1/3 cup chickpeas, 1/2 cup chopped cucumber, 1/4 cup chopped tomatoes, 3 oz. chicken breast and 1 tbsp. feta cheese.
+Top with 1 tsp. balsamic vinegar and 1 teaspoon olive oil.

 SHRIMP TACOS: Place 4 oz. shrimp, 1/2 cup shredded lettuce, 1/4 cup chopped tomato, 2 tbsp. salsa and 1/4 avocado into 2 corn tortillas.